Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Assign-a-Built-in-Policy.md

 An example of a built-in policy that already has an assignment file included within the module is the `Kubernetes clusters should be accessible only over HTTPS` policy.
 The assignment file for this policy is called `policy_assignment_es_deny_http_ingress_aks.tmpl.json`.

->**NOTE**: You can view the module lib directly [here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/tree/main/modules/archetypes/lib)
+> **NOTE:** You can view the module lib directly [here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/tree/main/modules/archetypes/lib)

 As the policies you will use in this example do not already have an assignment file within the module, you will need to create the below files so that you can assign them: